 Recent seminar topics have included: Genes and Society, Justice, Art in the Environment, Water: Science and Policy, the Holocaust, and Albion and the American Dream.
 The class schedule, available at www.albion.edu/registrar/, lists the seminars offered for the current academic year.

-In the Richard M. Smith Common Reading Experience, offered as one of the Learning Strategies sessions, students and faculty discuss a book they have read during the preceding summer.
-Past Common Reading Experience selections have included Ron Suskind's A Hope in the Unseen, Debra Dickerson's An American Story, Barbara Ehrenreich's Nickel and Dimed and Moises Kaufman's The Laramie Project.
-The Richard M. Smith Common Reading Experience is designed to establish the ideas of scholarship and academic expectations through a common learning experience, begin student understanding of differences in the context of the Albion College community, and provide an entry for students into the ideas of global citizenship.
+Richard M. Smith Common Reading Experience -- In the Richard M. Smith Common Reading Experience, students and faculty discuss a book and/or other academic works they have read during the preceding summer.
+Past Common Reading Experience selections have included Lorene Cary's Black Ice, Tamim Ansary's West of Kabal, East of New York, Christopher Buckley's Thank You for Smoking and Moises Kaufman's The Laramie Project.
+The Richard M. Smith Common Reading Experience is designed to establish the ideas of scholarship, critical thinking and academic expectations through a common learning experience, and begin student understanding of differences and cross-cultural issues in the context of the Albion College community.

 Academic Planning -- Throughout their four years at Albion, students are encouraged to think about their career and personal goals, as well as the academic experiences that will enable them to reach those goals.
 After completing a self-assessment, students create a digital portfolio, which will eventually reflect their academic achievements; internship, research and other practical experiences; leadership accomplishments; and community service.
-Students maintain their portfolios on the World Wide Web so that they may be easily shared with prospective employers and graduate schools.
+Students utilize self-assessment tools to reflect their academic achievements; internship, research and other practical experiences; leadership accomplishments; and community service.